aws/aws-parallelcluster/README.rst

 .. |Version| image:: https://badge.fury.io/py/aws-parallelcluster.png
     :target: https://badge.fury.io/py/aws-parallelcluster

-AWS ParallelCluster is an AWS-supported Open Source cluster management tool that makes it easy to deploy and manage High Performance Computing (HPC) clusters in the AWS cloud.

-AWS ParallelCluster supports the following features:
+AWS ParallelCluster is an AWS supported Open Source cluster management tool that makes it easy for you to deploy and manage High Performance Computing (HPC) clusters in the AWS cloud.
+Built on the Open Source CfnCluster project, AWS ParallelCluster enables you to quickly build an HPC compute environment in AWS.
+It automatically sets up the required compute resources and a shared filesystem and offers a variety of batch schedulers such as AWS Batch, SGE, Torque, and Slurm.
+AWS ParallelCluster facilitates both quick start proof of concepts (POCs) and production deployments.
+You can build higher level workflows, such as a Genomics portal that automates the entire DNA sequencing workflow, on top of AWS ParallelCluster.

-- Multiple Linux flavors including Amazon Linux, CentOS, and Ubuntu.
-- Configurable autoscaling of compute resources.
-- Custom AMIs.
-- Shared file systems built from EBS, EFS, and FSxL (Lustre) volumes.
-- EBS RAID functionality.
-- Private subnet deployments.
-- Multiple HPC schedulers including AWS Batch, Grid Engine, Torque, and Slurm.

-AWS ParallelCluster facilitates both quick start proof-of-concepts (POCs) and massive production deployments.
-It can be used to orchestrate higher level workflow use cases such as automated DNA sequencing pipelines, global weather forecasting, cryptography, fluid dynamics simulations, jet engine design, credit card fraud detection, insurance risk modeling, and protein-ligand docking analysis.

 -----------
 Quick Start